Sunday, August 7th, 2022, 0630-1800

 24 miles, Gain 3900′, Loss 8400′, elevation 1970′

-We’d decided to take an alternate route this day, based on comments in FarOut and from a blog I’d read.
+We’d decided to take an alternate route this day, based on comments in FarOut and from Buck30’s blog.
 The Jackita ridge was really talked up by previous hikers, sounding like it was more scenic.
 The fact that it was about 5 miles shorter was also helpful but not the primary motivation.
 All 4 of us had decided to take it.
 I felt a little responsible for pushing the idea originally, so I hoped it wasn’t a bust.
 It’s not an official alternate shown on FarOut but at least we all had GPS enabled maps of the trail thanks to a free app called the Hiking Project… it’s a great resource!
 It shows almost all trails throughout the country, giving basic details like distance and elevation gain\loss, plus an elevation profile.
 It listed the Jackita trail as 14 miles long, with over 7k’ of loss in the direction we were going.

 The first part of the trail dove in and out of several basins, with very steep tread.
 I’d read about the steepness in several of the notes but even still, it was surprising.
 There were 2 large climbs of around 1k’ and the second went straight up a scree field that was a bit loose.
-It was fun and the Germans really seemed to love it (they’re hard core!), but I could see how many hikers wouldn’t approve.
+It was fun and the Germans really seemed to love it (they’re hard core!), but I could see how most hikers wouldn’t approve.
 Take one step forward and slide backwards 2.
 And don’t fall… you’d slide for a long time.
 Overall the trail wasn’t as spectacular as I’d hoped.
 There were good views for awhile but also a lot of hiking through trees.
 I guess I’d just been spoiled by the PCT segment the day before and GNP a week prior.

 We crossed through some lush high meadows, then bombed 3k’ straight down the valley through all the trees.
 There were a million switchbacks.
 Usually a trail becomes much better as you near the road but this one became very overgrown.
 I got a lot of slaps in the face from tree branches.
 But the valley held some cool old growth trees that were nice to see.
 We came to a river where the bridge was washed away…a big reason the trail wasn’t used as much anymore or prioritized for maintenance.
 We knew the bridge was out and crossed the river easily enough.
 I changed into my camp shoes but everyone else just got their shoes wet.
 It was swift and deep enough to need some kind of substantial footwear.
 I took the opportunity to dunk in the very cold water.
 The air temp down low had turned to roasting…so much for the cold front… thus it felt very refreshing.
-My hiking would be so much more unpleasant without my dunking strategy.
-I’m addicted.
+My hiking would be so much more unpleasant without my daily dunkings.
+I’m a big fan.

 At the parking lot, we were immediately approached by a very enthusiastic lady with a clipboard and ipad.
 Uh oh.
 She was with some agency that I forget the name of, wanting to take a user survey for the Ross lake area.
 She asked for 10 minutes of our time and in return Wolverine unabashedly asked if she might have snacks as compensation…hungry hikers will survey for food.
 Somehow I just knew she was going to go there…if not her, I probably would have.
 After all, we were heading for the resort where there was food, so a delay like this had to come with some sort of reward.
 We kind of all giggled nervously and the poor lady dug out some trail mix to appease us.
 We actually talked to her for quite awhile and hopefully provided some useful info.
 Always nice to help out, especially if our comments can help improve the permit system for other thru-hikers.